ricetech/MinecraftManhuntPlugin/README.md

 This plugin allows Spigot & Paper-based Minecraft servers to run a version of Manhunt.
 Keep reading to find the rules for this version of manhunt as well as the available helper commands!

+Not sure what Minecraft Manhunt is?
+It's a Minecraft adaptation of Manhunt, where a team of Runners tries to complete an objective without getting killed by the Hunters.
+Check out the [rules](docs/RULES_FULL.md) document for more information on how the game works!

 ## Rules

 Check out the [rules](docs/RULES_FULL.md) document for more information on how to play Manhunt.